NuggMD

 Stimulant vs Depressant: What’s the Difference?

-Many people report stimulant effects as being exhilarating and enhancing.
-They can also change someone’s appetite and reduce someone’s need for sleep.
+Many people report stimulant effects as exhilarating and enhancing, as well as appetite changes and reduced need for sleep.
 People often take stimulants recreationally because of the “high” that they can provide.

 There is some overlap between stimulants and hallucinogens.
 For example, ecstasy (which is a hallucinogen) has some stimulant properties.
 Some stimulants are legal and require a prescription, while others are entirely illegal and dangerous to use.
 When it comes to using stimulants, it’s essential to do so under the guidance of a doctor.